Top 5 Tips On How To Sleep Better

 The body has internal analysis systems that check its activities.
 When you sleep and wake up at the same time every day, the body responds by turning on the internal clock.
 The mind learns when to expect slumber and when to wake up.
 An established sleeping schedule helps you stay asleep for longer until the time designated for sleep relapse, and it is time to wake up.
 Even after a late night, focus on waking up at your usual time.
 Then compensate the extra sleep by going to bed early.

 4. Invest In a Sleep-Inducing Environment

 Technology plays a significant role in getting good sleep.
 The lighting systems, mobile phones, and television sets affect the production of the sleep hormone melatonin.
 Turning off the TV and bulbs before going to bed can help you sleep better.
 Separate your work from your bedroom.
 Thus computers and TV sets should stay out the bedroom.
-Another thing you need to invest on is the right bed.
+Another thing you need to invest on is the right mattress and bed.

 5. Regular and Smart Exercise

 People who exercise regularly fall asleep faster, have better quality of sleep and stay awake during the day.
 Working out rejuvenates your body mechanisms.
 Researchers indicate that working out reduces insomnia, depression, anxiety and other sleep-related conditions.
 With enough exercise, you can have the best sleep ever that is in-depth and restorative.

 However, activities stimulate the production of cortisol which reduces the need to sleep.
 Smart exercise means working out in the morning or late afternoons and never close to bed time hours.
 Doing yoga and meditation is far much better when preparing for going to bed.